szabgab/perlmaven.com/sites/en/pages/getting-started-with-perl-dancer-on-digital-ocean.md

 Most Linux distributions constantly release fixes to these package and it is very likely that the droplet we created used an earlier set of these packages.
 So we should update and upgrade those packages:

-<b>aptitude update</b> will download the most recent list of packages and their version numbers.
-This is usually
-done automatically, but we don't want to wait for that now.
+**aptitude update** will download the most recent list of packages and their version numbers.
+This is usually done automatically, but we don't want to wait for that now.

 ```